AI Insurance Claims Processing: Cut E&O Review Time by 73%

 Competitive positioning has long-term value that's harder to quantify but often more important than direct cost savings.
 When prospects ask about your claims handling capabilities and you can demonstrate 4-hour turnaround times instead of 4-day turnaround times, you win more competitive situations.
 When existing clients see faster, more thorough claims analysis, they refer more business and renew at higher rates.

-A Lake Bluff agency used AI-enhanced claims processing as a differentiator when pursuing a large professional services account.
-During the presentation, they showed how they could process a complex E&O claim - complete timeline, coverage analysis, and reserve recommendation - in under two hours.
-Their competitor quoted 3-5 business days for the same analysis.
-The account was worth $340,000 in annual premiums.
+AI-enhanced claims processing can also be a differentiator when pursuing a large account.
+Imagine showing a prospect how you can process a complex E&O claim (complete timeline, coverage analysis, and reserve recommendation) in under two hours, while the incumbent competitor quotes three to five business days for the same analysis.
+On a high-premium account, that speed can be the deciding factor.

 |---|---|---|